stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 #figure(
   image("images/backend_application.png"),
   caption: [
-    Class Diagram for Application Layer of the Backend ],
+    Class Diagram of the Backend Application Layer, highlighting the key components.
+Less relevant classes have been omitted for clarity.
+  ],
 )<backend_application>
 - *Infrastructure Layer*: The Infrastructure Layer provides concrete implementations of the interfaces (_Ports_) defined in the Application Layer.
 It is responsible for «integrating external systems and technologies, such as: